Morè (clan)

 Morè is the name of a Maratha clan as well as a Mahar clan from the state of Maharashtra.
 Members of the More Maratha clan as well as the Mahar clan use the clan name as their surname.
 The totem associated with the clan is a peacock.
 Members of the Mahar clan worshipping the same Totem cannot intermarry.
 'More' is also an exogamous clan in the Bhils of Maharashtra.

-According to Kosambi, the adoption of the title 'Chandrarav More' in the Marathas may have been inspired because of the admiration for Candragupta Maurya from the north and locals even to the south of Goa had knowledge of the of "petty 'Mauryans'".
+According to Kosambi, the adoption of the title 'Chandrarav More' in the Marathas may have been inspired because of the admiration for Candragupta Maurya from the north and locals even to the south of Goa had knowledge of the "petty 'Mauryans'".